The Brides of Blood Island

-Brides of Blood (a.k.a.
-Brides of the Beast, Danger on Tiki Island and Grave Desires) is a 1968 Filipino horror film, co-directed by Eddie Romero and Gerardo de Leon, and starring John Ashley, Kent Taylor, Beverly Hills, Eva Darren and Mario Montenegro.
+The Brides of Blood Island (released internationally as Brides of Blood, as well as Brides of the Beast, Danger on Tiki Island and Grave Desires) is a 1966 Filipino horror film directed by Eddie Romero and Gerardo de Leon from a screenplay by Cesar J. Amigo, and starring John Ashley, Kent Taylor, Beverly Hills, Eva Darren and Mario Montenegro.
 It was the first movie that Ashley made in the Philippines, beginning a long association between Ashley and that country.
-Brides of Blood was the second in a series of four horror films produced by Romero and Kane W. Lynn known as the "Blood Island" series, which also included Terror Is a Man, The Mad Doctor of Blood Island and Beast of Blood.
+The Brides of Blood Island was the second in a series of four horror films produced by Romero and Kane W. Lynn known as the "Blood Island" series, which also included Terror Is a Man, The Mad Doctor of Blood Island and Beast of Blood.
 Brides of Blood was later released to television syndication in some areas as Island of Living Horror.

 Plot

 Three Americans arrive on a tropical island: Dr. Paul Henderson, a scientist investigating radiation from atomic bomb tests; his beautiful but sexually frustrated wife, Carla; and Jim Farrell, a young Peace Corps representative.
 The captain tells his passengers that the island is cursed and is known as "Blood Island".
 The trio comes upon a funeral procession being conducted by the local natives.
 The two bodies headed for burial have been completely dismembered.
 The Americans are greeted by Arcadio, the tribe's elder, and his granddaughter Alma.
 Alma acts as Jim's interpreter for the natives, but remains secretive about what has everyone on edge.

 The villagers choose two of the village maidens to participate in a ritual.
 The Americans are invited by Goro to visit the home of his master, Esteban Powers, a handsome young man who invites them to stay with him.
 Jim declines, but Carla insists that she and Paul stay.
 Esteban suffers from migraines, and reveals that the natives were all moved to the island after the atomic bomb tests; while they seem unaffected by the fallout, the flora and fauna of the island seem to have been altered.
 The group is startled to discover that the youthful-looking Esteban is actually 50 years old.
 On their way back to the village, a banana tree grabs Carla with its branches, but Jim and Paul rescue her.
 A butterfly transforms into a fanged monster and bites Paul on the hand.

 In the village, two women are shackled to an altar and stripped of their clothes.
 Inside a hut with Arcadio and Alma, the Americans hear a strange sound emanating from the jungle, but they are warned not to leave the hut.
 Outside, a deformed humanoid beast emerges from the jungle and dismembers the two naked women.
 The next morning, Alma tells Jim that the beast only wants women; the mutilations are its means of sexual satisfaction.
 She tells him that if they do not continue to sacrifice girls to the creature, it will go berserk and destroy them all.